Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: Rita_Kochmarjova, Shutterstock

-The controversial practice of tail docking is due to American Kennel Club (AKC) standards.
+The controversial practice of tail docking is believed to have started in Britain due to a tax exemption for working dogs.
 Originally, Corgi pups were bred as cattle herding dogs.
-Back in the day, farmers thought it best that Corgis didn’t have their tails getting in the way—there was a risk of the doggos getting pinned down under thundering cattle hooves.
-Accordingly, the tradition of docking their tails as puppies was born.
-But nobody is using a Corgi to round up cattle these days!
+Back in the day, farmers thought it best that Corgis didn’t have their tails getting in the way—there was a risk of the dogs getting pinned down under thundering cattle hooves.
+Then add in the tax exception, and the practice got normalized and abused.
+Docking Corgis born with long tails became the norm.
+And then came the kennel clubs and their standards.
+Long story short, tail docking became so widespread that many are unaware that certain dog breeds are born with a tail.
+But nobody is really using a Corgi to round up cattle these days, there is also no tax exception for them!

-Docking tails is all about hyping a look.
+Docking tails is all about a look.
 But is this practice humane?
-Although some American breeders maintain that “puppies don’t feel pain at three days old,” but in the United Kingdom and Europe they recognize this for lies and it’s illegal to dock Corgi tails over there.
+Although some American breeders maintain that “puppies don’t feel pain at 3 days old,” in the United Kingdom and Europe, they recognize this as being untrue, and it’s illegal to dock Corgi tails there.
 So, it’s clear the debate is legit—and raging on.

 Pain Is Pain